MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

 ## Warehouse execution on scale units

 This feature enables scale units to run selected processes from the warehouse management capabilities.
-Cloud scale units run their workloads in the cloud by using dedicated processing capacity in your selected Microsoft Azure region.
-For edge scale units, you can run some workloads independently on premises, even while the scale units are temporarily disconnected from the cloud.

 In this topic, warehouse management executions in a warehouse that is defined as a scale unit are known as a *Warehouse execution system* (*WES*).

 ## Prerequisites

 You must have a Dynamics 365 Supply Chain Management hub and a scale unit that has been deployed with the warehouse management workload.
-For more information about the architecture and deployment process, see [Cloud and edge scale units for manufacturing and warehouse management workloads](cloud-edge-landing-page.md).
+For more information about the architecture and deployment process, see [Use scale units to increase resilience for supply chain management workloads](cloud-edge-landing-page.md).

 ## How the WES workload works on scale units